 This class is a hands-on production course that builds skills and applies the knowledge of how to develop a successful narrative script with actors.
 It utilizes industry-oriented tasks and skills from idea development to final master.
 The student is expected to demonstrate proficiency with the operation of audio and video equipment, grammar of the visual medium, and proper procedures of production as a producer-director and/or a professional technician.
-Laboratory is required.
-Prerequisite: CO 146.
+Laboratory and lab fee are required.
+Prerequisite: CO 346 and CO 360.